VPAT - MacOS App Accessibility Conformance Report

 All the interactive pointer targets are at least 24 by 24 CSS pixels or have sufficient spacing around them.

-The app inherits the language settings configured through the operating system.
+The app mostly inherits the language settings configured through the operating system.

 Exceptions include: